-Survive and Succeed in IITs in the first semester!
-(PG students)
+Survive and Succeed in IITs in the 1st semester of post-graduate studies.

 Hello friends!
 In this blog post, I am going to share you some simple tips for doing well in the first semester of an IIT level postgraduate program.
 This mi...

 Typically, an M.S. / M.Tech. or a Ph.D. program in India, involves a good amount of coursework credits to be earned in the first year.
 This can be termed as some sort of a training phase, where a scholar is trained in varieties of subjects, attains skills through assignments, presentations, examinations and so on.
 This usually includes 6-12 courses, sometimes more and sometimes less depending on the university guidelines and the background of the candidate.
 After the scholar has cleared this training, he/she is expected to perform research in an area based on choice, availability and other factors like project funding.

 So when I joined IIT Hyderabad this year, I was expected to go through something of the same sort.
 In my first semester, as I had joined in January and usually most admissions happen in July, I had a very limited set of choices in the courses.
 Many courses were having some prerequisites, that was covered in the last semester and I had not done them.
 I somehow managed to choose three courses, and the experience is as follows:

 “Advanced Computer Architecture”, which was my natural choice, since I am primarily motivated to work on architecture and systems aspects in my research.
 This course started off from where I had left off in my UG and GATE-CS preparation.
 Some major topics included in the course were, advanced memory technologies (like STT-RAM, PCM, Flash etc.), branch predictors, low voltage computing, approximate computing, heterogeneous processor architectures etc. This course was the most fun to learn course to me because of my natural inclination towards computer systems.